-It is widely known that there is a major problem with opioid dependence.
+It is widely known that there is a major problem with opioid addiction.
 Communities are fighting this epidemic every day.
 For families who have a loved one who is addicted to opioids, it can be terrifying.
 The effects of these drugs are fast-acting and long-lasting.
 Seeking opioid treatment is the only way a person can free him or herself from the hold opioids has on them.

 Buprenorphine is a newcomer in the treatment of opioid addiction, but it has proven to be effective due to its ability to activate opioid receptors.
 This tricks the body and reduces cravings while also stopping withdrawal symptoms from manifesting.
 Typically, though, buprenorphine medications are used in acute situations or for long-term management to prevent a relapse.